looker/highcharts/readme.md

 As was said above, there is exactly one codebase change in this fork to change the name of that global variable.
 However, you should also know I made some very minor changes to the package.json and the `.gitignore` to get this to play nicely with yarn and our codebase.

  - Changed the `main` in the package.json to `code/highcarts`
- - Removed the `code` directory from the `.gitignore` and adds it to the list of files in the package.json
+ - Changed the `code` directory to a submodule which we use as a distribution package
  - Removed 4 test assertions that relied on a specific timezone locale.

 ## Updating a building the code.

-If you upstream origin doesn't exist, you can add it with:
+If your upstream origin doesn't exist, you can add it with:

 ```
 git remote add upstream https://github.com/highcharts/highcharts.git